 IMPORTANT NOTE: Inclusion in the RCI Caregiver Intervention Resource is not an endorsement or recommendation for any intervention.

-RCI collaborates with caregiving researchers across the country to identify effective caregiving interventions, disseminate these evidence-based caregiver programs across the country, and provide technical assistance to community organizations who choose to implement these programs.
+RCI collaborates with caregiving researchers at these universities across the country to identify effective caregiving interventions, disseminate these evidence-based caregiver programs across the country, and provide technical assistance to community organizations who choose to implement these programs.

 The Rosalynn Carter Leadership in Caregiving Award is the highest award given in the caregiving field.
 This award recognizes leadership in implementing innovative partnerships between community agencies and caregiving researchers that bridge the gap between science and practice.